Cleveland Weather Forecast - NewsBreak

 Cleveland Weather Forecast

-CLEVELAND, OH(Updated at 8am ET)Here's your weather forecast for the next four days.
+CLEVELAND, MS(Updated at 8am ET)Here's your weather forecast for the next four days.

 - Breezy: 0 to 5 mph